We are open Seasonally from Memorial Day to November.

 The Grand Traverse Lighthouse is located in northern Michigan at the tip of the Leelanau Peninsula, 9 miles north of Northport, and inside the Leelanau State Park.
 Take M-22 from Traverse City to Northport.
 Then follow the “Lighthouse” signs through Northport on M-201 which flows into Lighthouse Point Road.
 Continue on Lighthouse Point Road and following the “Leelanau State Park” signs to the very end.
 We are 35 miles north of Traverse City.
 If you have any question prior to your visit, please contact us at 231-386-7195.

-Enjoy a walk through the restored keeper’s dwelling and climb the Lighthouse Tower for a spectacular view of Lake Michigan, Cathead Bay, Grand Traverse Bay and the Manitou Passage.
+When we are open during the Summer and Fall seasons, please enjoy a walk through the restored keeper’s dwelling and climb the Lighthouse Tower for a spectacular view of Lake Michigan, Cathead Bay, Grand Traverse Bay and the Manitou Passage.

 Visit the Fog Signal Building and tour the Shipwreck Exhibition.
 There you can also drive the Remote Operated Vehicle (ROV).